alebelcor/effective-a11y/readme.md

 ### [Using the `<track>` element to provide audio descriptions](https://www.w3.org/WAI/WCAG21/Techniques/html/H96)

-:warning: **Note**: As of February 2019 there is no native support in user agents for this technique.
+:warning: **Note**: As of February 2019 there is no native support in browsers for this technique.
 Except via JavaScript polyfills.

 Use [the `<track>` element](https://html.spec.whatwg.org/multipage/media.html#the-track-element) to specify a descriptions timed text track for a `<video>` element.